St John pulls advert after paramedics protest following Christchurch terrorist attacks

 Dean Stone, one of the first paramedics to enter Al Noor Mosque following the shootings, has mentioned the issue in an open letter penned to Prime Minister Jacinda Ardern, while also highlighting funding issues at St John.

-Paramedics expressed their outrage at the advertisement, online and on the radio, that indicated donations would go towards the paramedics who were the first respondents to the attacks.
+Paramedics expressed their outrage at the advertisement, online and on the radio, that indicated donations would go towards the paramedics who were the first responders to the attacks.

 "The lack of funding and support for the public was highlighted to me and many of my colleagues when we saw the advertisement using the tragedy of March 15th to raise funds for the service," Stone wrote.